OpenDebate/debate-cards/readme.md

 System to search and download debate evidence - "cards" - that are parsed from word documents.
 Live at [debate.cards](http://debate.cards)

+## Project Info
+This project is currently being rewritten as part of an ongoing refactor and migration to TypeScript.
+[See the development here.](https://github.com/arvind-balaji/debate-cards/tree/v3)

+The version of this project that is currently deployed at [debate.cards](http://debate.cards) is tagged as [v1.0.0](https://github.com/arvind-balaji/debate-cards/tree/v1.0.0)

 ## Description

 Word documents are converted to html using pandoc, the resulting markup is then parsed so that cards can be split up based on heading level.